Houses built from cardboard boxes and small toys, with cardboard swimming pools on the roof.

 The cardboard box train was loaded with a soft toy and the child could sit in the driver's seat in the front cabin.

-So be bold and cut out overly detailed toys and create space and opportunities for play.
-If you have a big pile of toys but a reluctant and cranky play-age, it could be a sign of too many toys and too little play space or opportunity to create play (e.g. by crafting).
+Boldly declutter overly detailed toys and create space and opportunities for play.
+If you have a big mountain of toys but a reluctant and cranky play-aged child, it could be a sign of too many toys and too little play space or opportunity to create play (e.g. through crafting).
 You can read about the impact of the number of toys on play here.

 Have a playful wait for Christmas!